What does a fierce dragon, pink tennis shoes, and a pebble have in common?

 How could my life come close to that?

 I’ve done my share of crazy things and gone on a few adventures, but for now that phase of life is over.
-With three small children, my life is an endless cycle of dirty diapers, laundry, and dishes.
+With three small children, my life is an endless cycle of cleaning, laundry, and dishes.
 Adventures don’t happen anymore, not on the way to ballet class, no matter how much you sing, “Here we go on an adventure…”

 And so I was mistaken.